toniebox-reverse-engineering/toniebox-reverse-engineering.github.io/content/docs/tools/teddyCloud/setup/docker-macvlan.md

 In this example

-* the IP address 192.168.1.3 is reserved for teddycloud
+* the IP address 192.168.1.3 is reserved for teddyCloud
 * in a network 192.168.0.0/23
 * with the router having the address 192.168.0.1